-The following twelve (12) states provide their own guidelines for the structure of a lien waiver:
+The twelve (12) states in the table below provide their own guidelines for the structure of a lien waiver.

 |California||§§ 8132, 8134, 8136, 8138|

 In the sample waiver below, the claimant (the person that performed the work) has been paid in full for work they performed up to a certain date.
 In other words, the project has not been completed entirely but the claimant has completed a milestone that they have already been paid for.
 Thus, the owner/general contractor is having them sign the waiver to prevent them from filing a lien on the property in the amount they have already been paid.

 Step 1 – Identifying Information

 1. Enter the full name of the person that is waiving their rights to filing a lien.
 They can be a subcontractor, supplier, day laborer, or any other type of construction worker.

-- Customer name – this is the full name of the person that hired the claimant.
-For example, if the claimant was hired by a General Contractor, the full name of the general contractor would go here.
+2. Enter the full name of the person that hired the claimant.
+For example, if the claimant was hired by a general contractor, the full name of the general contractor would go here.

-- Through date – this field should only be completed if the claimant received a progress payment.
-In other words, if the claimant finished all of their work on the property and have (or will be) receiving their last payment, information should NOT be entered for the “through date”.
+5. This field should only be completed if the claimant received a progress payment.
+In other words, if the claimant finished all of their work on the property and has received (or will be receiving) their last payment, this field should be left blank.